MattSLangford/Tiny-theme-Tinylytics/README.md

 ```

 This checks to see if the plugin is installed.
 If it is, it adds a Kudos button.
 In this example, "Kudos" is simply fallback text until the Tinylytics script loads.

+### Support This Project

+[Support the development](https://paypal.me/mattslangford) of this theme.
+See it in action at mattlangford.com.